General Visa Guidance

 The U.S. Embassy in Havana has cancelled all previously-scheduled nonimmigrant visa, immigrant visa, and CFRP interview appointments.
 We regret the inconvenience this causes you and your families.
-In the coming weeks, we will begin transferring current immigrant visa applications to the U.S. Embassy in Bogotá, Colombia and scheduling immigrant visa interviews there for Cuban nationals.
-The U.S. Department of State is working with our colleagues in the U.S. Department of Homeland Security to ensure continued operation of the Cuban Family Reunification Program (CFRP) and will soon announce arrangements for CFRP applicants.
+We have begun transferring current immigrant visa applications to the U.S. Embassy in Bogotá, Colombia and scheduling immigrant visa interviews there for Cuban nationals.
+The U.S. Department of State is working with our colleagues in the U.S. Department of Homeland Security to ensure continued operation of the Cuban Family Reunification Program (CFRP).

 Why was Bogotá chosen?

 In determining an alternative location to process Cuban immigrant visa cases, we weighed a variety of factors, including proximity, language ability of staff, space to accommodate additional case files, potential inconvenience to applicants, and available officers to adjudicate the cases.
 While transferring immigrant visas cases to another post is never an ideal solution, based on an evaluation of all of these factors, moving these operations to the U.S. Embassy in Bogotá is the current best solution.
 In FY 2016, Bogotá was one of the highest volume visa processing posts in the Western Hemisphere.